Skip to contents

 method

 Method for model construction.
+A name or a list specifying custom model setting.
 A string representing a complex method setting is acceptable, e.g., 'quasi(variance = "mu", link = "log")'.
+Or a list with 4 elements, see br_avail_method_config() for examples.

 x2

-Character vector specifying control independent terms (predictor, optional).
+Character vector specifying control independent terms (predictors, optional).

 group_by